Ziphil/Soxsot/README.md

 It enables you to perform various operations on Shaleian dictionaries, including parsing, searching and editing.

 Classes and functions for manipulating dictionary data are exported from the main entrypoint, and run on both Node.js and browsers.
-Those concerning file I/O are exported separately from `dist/io`, which requires Node.js modules and run only on Node.js.
+Those concerning file I/O are exported separately from `dist/io`, which require Node.js modules and run only on Node.js.

 This package is currently under development and its API may be significantly changed in the future.